rk1998/picklerats/README.md

 # We're Pickle Raaaats!!!!!
 CS 2340 Group Project.
-We are creating that tracks rat sightings in New York for our CS 2340 class.
+We are creating an app that tracks rat sightings in New York for our CS 2340 class.